stuccopotamus/Where-to-next/README.md

 ## A Travel Destination Analysis

 Picking the right travel destination is a tough process that involves balancing multiple different factors.

 This project uses Principal Component Analysis (PCA) and data visualisation to objectively rank over 500 global cities using three essential travel criteria:
 - Budget – average cost for the trip
 - Climate – average temperature over the year
-- Ratings – traveler satisfaction scores across multiple categories PCA reduces this multi-dimensional data into a simpler form, in oder to statistically rank cities through a balance of all factors.
+- Ratings – traveler satisfaction scores across multiple categories

+PCA reduces this multi-dimensional dataset into two quantifiable variables, in order to statistically rank cities through a balance of all factors.

 ## Data Overview